anatoly314/async-habr-translate/README.md

 **requestAnimation** will execute all tasks from its queue because it guarantees code execution before updating the interface.
 However, if someone adds new tasks to the queue during execution, they will be performed on the next loop.

-When the idle time comes and there are no more priority tasks in other queues, one or several requestIdleCallback tasks will be executed.
+When the idle time comes and there are no more priority tasks in other queues, one or several `requestIdleCallback` tasks will be executed.
 Thus, this queue is somewhat similar to the task queue but with a lower priority.

 Interaction with queues occurs through:

  - tasks - timers, events (including postMessage processing);
- - microtasks - promises, asynchronous functions, Observer API, queueMicrotask;
+ - microtasks - promises, asynchronous functions, Observer API, `queueMicrotask`;
- - requestAnimationFrame, requestIdleCallback - corresponding API calls.
+ - `requestAnimationFrame`, `requestIdleCallback` - corresponding API calls.